Immerse Yourself in a World of Handmade Paper, the Art of Gift Wrapping and the Traditional Crafts in One of the Most Scenic Locations in Japan

 Department style gift wrapping

-A few years ago, I introduced a simple video that demonstrated a department clerk wrapping boxes incredibly fast…and a little did I know that the video would go viral.
-Something many Japanese are used to seeing every time they purchase items from the department stores was fascinating for people outside Japan.
-This time, you’re not just watching a video but seeing the real actions!
-Not only that, you’ll actually be learning the techniques from the staff member of the department store to complete this experience.
+A few years ago, I introduced a Naname tsutsumi, also called department style gift wrapping, and it became one of the most popular videos.
+Something many Japanese are used to seeing every time they purchase items from the department stores or gift shops was fascinating for people outside Japan.
+This time, you’re not just watching a video but actually learning the techniques from the Japanese experts!

 Department store gift wrapping workshop

 Have you been curious about how to wrap a box in the department style with a piece of tape only?
-Or you’ve been trying to gift wrap in this style but no success?
-You can learn the techniques directly from the masters who have been wrapping hundreds and thousands of boxes this way for customers.
+There are must-know techniques and tricks to wrap a box fast and impeccable, and you’ll learn them step-by-step, directly from the experts.

-We can’t complete this trip without visiting shops specializing in unique and creative stationery and paper goods!
+We can not complete this trip without visiting shops specializing in unique and creative stationery and paper goods!
 Even just being surrounded by them, you’ll find creative inspirations and new ideas.

 Where is Ehime?